aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 The Amplify Framework enables frontend developers to build apps quickly with a simplified workflow.
 In this tutorial, you will learn how to create a cloud-enabled Ionic app from scratch using the Amplify Framework.

 **By completing this tutorial, you will be able to:**
-- Bootstrap an Ionic 4 app with Ionic CLI, and customize the starter app
+- Bootstrap an Ionic 4 app with Ionic CLI, and customize the starter app template
 - Install and configure the Amplify Framework in your app
-- Create and manage your app's backend with the Amplify CLI
+- Manage your app's backend with the Amplify CLI
 - Add cloud-based authentication to your app
-- Create and use a GraphQL backend
+- Create and use a GraphQL backend to store data

 ## {{site.data.concepts.prerequisites_js.header}}